noetl/noetl/docs/http_action_type.md

   payload:  # Request body (for POST, PUT, PATCH requests)
     key1: "value1"
     key2: "value2"
-  with:  # Variables to use in the task
+  args:  # Variables to use in the task
     api_key: "{{ api_key }}"
   return: |  # Template to format the response
     {% if status == 'success' %}